dxw/contracts/agreements/govpress.md

         notice.
 We will inform you as soon as is practical of any change which may have an impact upon your use of GovPress.

     2.  dxw will not make any changes that remove or materially impair the supply of the services described in clauses 4.1 and 4.2 of this contract.

-    3. Changes made by dxw under this clause 5 will normally have no detectable effect on the operation of your site.
-If you make a reasonable request to us to dix a problem with the operation of your site that has arisen out of any change we have made to GovPress, we will make reasonable efforts to fix the reported problem.
+    3. Changes made by dxw under this clause 5 will normally have no detectable effect on the operation of your website.
+If you make a reasonable request to us to fix a problem with the operation of your website that has arisen out of any change we have made to GovPress, we will make reasonable efforts to fix the reported problem.

 6. ### Support

     1. At any time, you may create a Support Ticket.

-    2.  dxw will make every reasonable effort to respond to Support Tickets within the period of time specified in our Service Level Agreement, which forms part of this contract.
+    2.  dxw will make reasonable efforts to respond to Support Tickets within the period of time specified in our Service Level Agreement, which forms part of this contract.

     3. All contact regarding the services dxw provides as part of this contract must be made via Support Tickets.

-    4. You understand that any contact you make with us that is not via a Support Ticket may be overlooked or disregarded and that any consequent failure on our part to respond to you will not be a breach of this contract.
+    4. You understand that any contact you make with us that is not via a Support Ticket may be overlooked or disregarded and that any consequent failure on our part to respond to you or take or not take some action will not be a breach of this contract.

     5. At any time, you may create an Emergency Support Ticket if you are experiencing a problem that meets the criteria for an